The Best Internet Service & Setup for Serious Gamers

 Data caps are highly controversial and are largely replacing the informal “throttling” system ISPs previously used to regulate their networks.

-What this means for gamers: make sure your “unlimited” plan doesn’t have a ceiling (we have a full list of caps here).
+What this means for gamers: make sure your “unlimited” plan doesn’t have a ceiling (we have a full list of ISPs with data caps here).

 Data caps also come in two varieties: “hard” and “soft” caps.
 Hard caps result in service disconnection and fees if you go over.
 Soft caps simply charge you per GB “a la carte” after you max out.
 The price for data is higher above a soft cap, but you don’t risk losing service.